Bad Religions

 Christianity’s journey from a minor sect to a dominant global religion demonstrates its profound historical and cultural evolution.
 Reflecting on its place today, we see a religion that continues to wield considerable influence worldwide.
 As we consider the intricate historical threads that compose Christianity’s fabric, we find a religion deeply interwoven with human history, reflecting complex themes of faith, power, and cultural adaptation.

 Beyond ecclesiastic influence, Christianity has also contributed significantly to art, philosophy, and ethics.
 Although fictional, the Bible is one of history’s best-selling books and remains a central text, offering spiritual and moral guidance to millions.
 The Roman Catholic Church is most deserving of this.
 It is a testament to Christianity’s reach and power, having grown into one of the world’s most enduring and influential religious institutions.
-Its doctrine, traditions, and authority have shaped centuries of beliefs and practices and impacted societies worldwide.
+Its doctrine, traditions, and authority have shaped beliefs and practices over centuries and impacted societies worldwide.

 However, like any human institution, it has flaws and its fair share of historical controversies.
 During her full reign of terror, the Roman Catholic Church had caused the cruel death of at least 50 million people.
-This fact serves as a reminder of the dark side of the Catholic Church and the harm it caused by its false doctrines, which are rooted in a plagiarised interpretation of Christianity.
+This fact serves as a reminder of the dark side of the Catholic Church and the harm it caused by its false doctrines, which are rooted in a plagiarized interpretation of Christianity.